lubeda/EspHoMaTriXv2/README.md

 ### The funny but more elaborate way

 This is for the more advanced users.
 If you understand the concept of esphome, you can display nearly everything with this component.
-You are also able to create your own customized esphome based display with multiple sensors or even use it as microphone for the new [voice assist](https://esphome.io/components/voice_assistant.html) feature from home assistant.
+You are also able to create your own customized esphome based display with multiple sensors, or even use it as a microphone for the new [voice assist](https://esphome.io/components/voice_assistant.html) feature from home assistant.

 #### Concept

 You can add screens to a queue and all these screens are displayed one after another.
 ![timing](./images/timingv2.png)
-Each screen can display different information or animation or text, even in rainbox color.
+Each screen can display different information or animation or text, even in rainbow color.
 They all have a lifetime, if a screen isn't refreshed during its lifetime it will be removed from the queue.
 If there is nothing left in the queue, the date and time screens are displayed.
 Some screens can show additional features like an alarm or indicator see [elements](#display-elements).
 You can add screens from home assistant with service-calls or from esphome via lambdas in your YAML.

 #### Screen types a.k.a. what is possible